 This specification defines the following types that may be used when defining properties or parameters.

-version
+TOSCA version

 TOSCA supports the concept of “reuse” of type definitions, as well as template definitions which could be version and change over time.
 It is important to provide a reliable, normative means to represent a version string which enables the comparison and management of types and templates over time.
 Therefore, the TOSCA TC intends to provide a normative version type (string) for this purpose in future Working Drafts of this specification.

+Grammar

+TOSCA version strings have the following grammar: